clearbon/cordova-plugin-netswipe/README.md

 * _successCallback(cardInfo)_: function called after a successful scan

+**Important: do not forget to reset the variables values once you used them.**

 Name | Type | Description
 ---- | ------ | -----------
 cardNumber | String | card number